mission statement

 We also explored the worship and organizational culture of Little River and asked whether we are actively resisting racist and assimilationist practices and theologies.
 We learned to pay attention to how we interpret scripture from Womanist theologian Delores Williams, who explores the similarities between Hagar’s story and African American women’s experience of making a way out of no way.

 Finally, we discussed the recent Resolution coming from our own Potomac Association and Central Atlantic Conference, which was approved at the National UCC General Synod this summer, that encourages local congregations to become “White Supremacy Free Zones.”
-While often associated with the violence perpetrated by the KKK and other extremist groups, we learned that “White Supremacy” also describes a political ideology and systemic oppression that perpetuates and maintains white domination in social, political, and economic institutions.
+While often associated with the violence perpetrated by the KKK and other extremist groups, we learned that “White Supremacy” also describes a political ideology and systemic oppression that perpetuates and maintains White domination in social, political, and economic institutions.
 Now we ask ourselves, “How can we work against the maintenance of White dominance here in our local congregation and in Northern Virginia?”

 reviving our antiracism ministry

 To continue our work toward antiracism, we have officially re-launched our renewed Antiracism Ministry in early 2024 and are looking to expand the Antiracism Ministry team.
 The team consults regularly in 2024 with Rev. Darryl!
 Moch, pastor of UCC of Fredericksburg.
-Rev. Moch is an active leader on antiracism in our Association and Conference and helps us to set priorities, identify resources, and strategize for the work ahead.
+Rev. Moch is an active leader on antiracism in our Potomac Association and Central Atlantic Conference and helps us to set priorities, identify resources, and strategize for the work ahead.

 Through this work, we are striving with God’s help and the support of one another to be transformed from nonracists, who believe that racism is wrong, to antiracists, who take action to oppose systemic racism and confront White Supremacy.